viet34tqc/notebook/technical-terms.md

 - RESTful API: is the api that help client interact with server to exchange information via HTTP methods (GET, POST, PUT, DELETE)
 - deploying: the act of taking a website live on a server
 - cookie:
-	+ `httpOnly`: prevent browser to read any cookies with the cookie API
+  - `httpOnly`: prevent browser to read any cookies with the cookie API
-	+ `SameSite`: if it set to `strict`, it will prevents CORS request from accessing the cookie
+  - `SameSite`: if it set to `strict`, it will prevents CORS request from accessing the cookie
-- tree-shaking: remove unused code when bundling.
+- tree-shaking: remove unused code before bundling.
 This can be an issue when using barrel files: <https://github.com/vercel/next.js/issues/12557> <https://renatopozzi.me/articles/your-nextjs-bundle-will-thank-you>
 - postCSS: it's like webpack for CSS.
 There are variaty of postCSS plugins like minify, compile sass to css... <https://www.youtube.com/watch?v=Kn2SKUOaoT4>
 - hydration: is the process of getting your static HTML from server and turning it into dynamic DOM that React can modify